 For example, those who use the character “藤” (wisteria) as their surname, such as Naito, Kato, and Goto, use wisteria circles.

-Third, those that use both a single character from the family name and a figure associated with the family name.
+Third, those that use a single character from the family name and a figure associated with the family name.

 For example, the Kato clan uses the character “加” (ka) for the wisteria circle, and the Ando clan uses the character “安” (an) for the wisteria circle.